yashaswa-arch/student-dash/BUG_REPORT.md

 ## 1. Purpose of This Document

-This document serves as a comprehensive tracking system for bugs, resolved issues, known limitations, and future risks identified during the development, testing, and integration phases of the Student Dash project.
+This document serves as a comprehensive tracking system for bugs, resolved issues, known limitations, and future risks identified during the development, testing, and integration phases of the SAP — Skill Analytics Platform project.
 It is designed as a living document that will be continuously updated as the project evolves, new features are added, and issues are discovered or resolved.

 This report ensures transparency, maintainability, and provides a clear record of the project's technical health for developers, contributors, and stakeholders.